 "Do you know that two heads are better than one?”

-I tried thinking of any people that I knew who had two heads, but I could think of none.
-I told her so.
+I tried to think of anyone I knew who had two heads, but none came to mind.
+And I told her so.
 Once more, she smiled, and said that I would understand in due time.
 Turns out that once again, she was right.
 I quickly realized this when the youth participants in the Global Soil Week started sharing their experiences.

-We had not two, but more than ten heads from across Africa which were joining to learn from each other, create, and work together in making GSW 2019 a success.
+We had not two, but more than ten heads from across the continent.
+All of which were joining to learn from each other, create, and work together in making GSW 2019 a success.
 John Agboola facilitated the session on usage of social media as a reporting tool.
-He declared that, “I will tell you everything that is to know about the social media till there is nothing left to tell or or secret left to reveal…”
+He declared that, "I will tell you everything that is to know about the social media till there is nothing left to tell or secret left to reveal…”

 We mostly concentrated on Twitter.

-Everyone in the room wrote down their twitter handles on sticky notes and pin them on the display.
-There was a lot of constructive criticism as each person made inputs aimed at improving other participants’ profiles.
-I had mistakenly opened multiple accounts, and I was guided on how to concentrate on the most recent one and make it good.
+Everyone in the room wrote down their Twitter handles on sticky notes and pinned them on the display board.
+There was a lot of constructive criticism as each person made inputs aimed at improving other participants' profiles.
+I had mistakenly opened multiple accounts, and I was guided on how to concentrate on the most recent one and make it good for maximum outreach.

 It was a very good learning experience because there were lots of things that needed correcting.
 I got to have those positive criticisms right in front of me and get to grow from it, as did every other person in the room.
 Then we went into the other different social media platforms and the process was repeated.

 And with that, we readied ourselves for the event.

 Looking back, retrospectively, the reportage was done successfully.
 This was largely thanks to the approach taken during the training.
 We exceeded our targets, and the event trended in Nairobi- and beyond.
 As was intended.
 The messages pertaining to conservation of soils got out there.
 It turns out, joining several heads together was an effective problem solving approach.